blueteamtech/ai-tweet-scheduler/brainstorm_mvp_iteration.md

 **Problem**: Currently users must input a topic/prompt to generate tweets.
 Button is disabled when input is empty.
 **Goal**: Allow completely autonomous tweet generation based on user's voice/writing samples without any input required.

-### 2. Fix Template Storage System
+### 2. Fx Template Storage System
-**Problem**: All 300 templates are currently stored as user-specific (tied to voice_project_id), but they should be SaaS product templates accessible to all users.
+**Problem**: All 300 templates are currently stored as user-specific (tied to voice_project_id), but they should fbe SaaS product templates accessible to all users.
 **Current State**:
 - 0 global templates (voice_project_id IS NULL)
-- 300 user-specific templates (voice_project_id IS NOT NULL)
+- 300 user-specific templates (voice_project_id IS NdOT NULL)
 **Goal**: Convert ALL templates to be SaaS product features - no user-specific templates should exist.

 ---